i40west/cfduty/README.md

 multiple alerts on `foo-*` health checks will create just one PagerDuty incident and thus one page.

+In PagerDuty, for each service, add an Integration and choose "Events API V2".
+This will create an integration key (routing key) for the service.

-For each service (`foo-*`) create an environment variable (or secret) for your Worker called `KEY_foo` with the PagerDuty service routing key.
+For each service (`foo-*`) create an environment variable (or secret) for your Worker called `KEY_foo` with this PagerDuty service routing key.

 > [!NOTE]
 > This works with a free PagerDuty account.